nosportugal/faast-data-science/courses/recommender_systems/README.md

-# FAAST Advance Intro to Recommender Systems
+# FAAST Advance Data Science - Intro to Recommender Systems

 ![FAAST logo](/images/FAAST_preto.png)

-Welcome to the Git repository for the FAAST Advance Intro to Recommender Systems learning path 🎉
+Welcome to the Git repository for the "FAAST Advance Data Science - Intro to Recommender Systems" learning path 🎉

 This course is designed to help you create Recommender Systems models using Python.
 It covers non-personalized algorithms (people that buy X also buy Y), personalized algorithms like Collaborative Filtering, and how to evaluate such systems.